thephez/docs-core/docs/reference/p2p-network-control-messages.md

 ## getaddr

-The [`getaddr` message](../reference/p2p-network-control-messages.md#getaddr) requests an [`addr` message](../reference/p2p-network-control-messages.md#addr) from the receiving <<glossary:node>>, preferably one with lots of IP addresses of other receiving nodes.
+The [`getaddr` message](../reference/p2p-network-control-messages.md#getaddr) requests an [`addr` message](../reference/p2p-network-control-messages.md#addr) from the receiving [node](../resources/glossary.md#node), preferably one with lots of IP addresses of other receiving nodes.
 The transmitting node can use those IP addresses to quickly update its database of available nodes rather than waiting for unsolicited [`addr` messages](../reference/p2p-network-control-messages.md#addr) to arrive over time.

 There is no payload in a [`getaddr` message](../reference/p2p-network-control-messages.md#getaddr).
 See the [message header section](../reference/p2p-network-message-headers.md) for an example of a message without a payload.